docker/compose/README.md

 ### Communicating between containers

 Your web app will probably need to talk to your database.
-You can use [Docker links] to enable containers to communicatecommunicate, pass in the right IP address and port via environment variables:
+You can use [Docker links] to enable containers to communicate, pass in the right IP address and port via environment variables:

 ```yaml
 db: